 Frequently Asked Questions

 Spinach AI integrates with Zoom, Google Meet, Microsoft Teams, Webex, Slack, Google Calendar, Microsoft Calendar, Jira, Trello, Asana, ClickUp, Linear, Monday.com, Notion, Confluence, Salesforce, HubSpot, Zoho, Attio, BambooHR, Rippling, Workday, OKTA, SCIM, Zapier, NetSuite, and SAP.
-Note: Integration availability may depend on your plan and permissions.
-Source
+Note: Some integrations may require specific plan levels or additional setup.
+(Source: https://www.spinach.ai/integrations)

 Does Spinach AI offer an API?

-Yes, Spinach AI provides a Transcript & AI Summary API, available on all plans.
-The API is included in the Free and Enterprise plans and is available as an add-on for Pro and Business plans.
-This API enables access to transcripts and AI-generated summaries for integration and automation.
-Note: API usage may be subject to plan limits and additional costs.
-Source
+Yes, Spinach AI provides a Transcript & AI Summary API.
+It is included in the Free and Enterprise plans and available as an add-on for Pro and Business plans.
+This API allows access to transcripts and AI-generated summaries for enhanced integration and automation.
+Note: API access may be limited by plan type; check the pricing page for details.
+(Source: https://www.spinach.ai/pricing)

 Pricing & Plans